 About This Site

-There are many types of widgets (or components) made for Ajax, Flex and other Web 2.0 frameworks.
+There are many types of widgets (or components) made for AJAX, FLEX and other Web 2.0 frameworks.
 Object-oriented frameworks like these make simple, useful, re-usable snippets of code, called design patterns, which allow visual designers like me (who usually only make prototypes, and leave the ready-to-publish code to programmers) to easily understand, modify and use these pre-coded widgets.